wptrainingteam/repo-template/README.md

 * Objective 1
 * Objective 2

 > It’s required that you include a bulleted list of objective(s) for each lesson plan.
 Objectives should be worded as actions that the participant can do once they’ve finished.
 See [Bloom's Taxonomy of Action Verbs](http://www.fresnostate.edu/academics/oie/documents/assesments/Blooms%20Level.pdf) (PDF) as a reference.
-Avoid using words like "know," "understand," "be introduced to," etc.
+Avoid using words like "know," "understand," "be introduced to," etc. There should be one assement item for each objective (see below).

 ## Target Audience

 Who is this lesson intended for?
 What interests/skills would they bring?
-Choose all that apply.
+Put an "x" in the brackets for all that apply.

 * [ ] Users
 * [ ] Designers
 * [ ] Developers
 * [ ] Speakers
-* [ ] All

 ## Experience Level

 How much experience would a participant need to get the most from this lesson?
+Put an "x" in the brackets for all that apply.

 * [ ] Beginner
 * [ ] Intermediate
 * [ ] Advanced
-* [ ] Any

 ## Type of Instruction

 Which strategies will be used for this lesson plan?
-Choose all that apply.
+Put an "x" in the brackets for all that apply.

 * [ ] Demonstration
 * [ ] Discussion
 * [ ] Exercises
 * [ ] Feedback
 * [ ] Lecture (Presentation)
+* [ ] Slides
 * [ ] Show & Tell
 * [ ] Tutorial

 ## Time Estimate (Duration)

-How long will it take to teach this lesson (in minutes)?
+How long will it take to present this lesson?
+Put an "x" in the brackets for the one that applies.

-____ minutes
+* [ ] 1 hour or less
+* [ ] 2-4 hours (half-day)
+* [ ] 5-8 hours (full-day)
+* [ ] 2 days
+* [ ] 3 days or more

 ## Prerequisite Skills